poppyseedDev/hypurr-strategy/submissions/hypurrfi-strategies/README.md

 # HypurrFi Strategies

 🎥 **Video Submission:** [Watch our project demo on Loom](https://www.loom.com/share/79240f8f073d4e6da332279d638884ed) 🚀 *No live deployment link provided — encountered a last-minute bug and ran out of time.
-Happy to demo code or answer questions! 🚧*
+Happy to demo code or answer questions!
+Contract deployment details are in the Deployment section🚧*

 **One-Click Leveraged Stablecoin Yield Loops on HyperEVM**